cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-26-importing-crowdstrike-events-into-splunk.md

 ### Timestamp

 There are multiple timestamps in our exported JSON but we want the one called "timestamp" in BSD/Unix format.
-In Splunk that is *%O%.
+In Splunk that is *%O*.

 ### Renaming conflicting fields
 But this